Irish people in Great Britain: Manchester

 Manchester was targeted by the IRA in the 1996 Manchester bombing in what was described as the biggest bomb on British soil since World War II.
 Manchester was targeted in part because security in London was so rigid due to parades in London for the Queen's Trooping of the Colour.
-However, it was telling that the terrorists warned of the exact location beforehand to save human lives in a city with a rich history of Irish migration, balancing a fine line of shocking Britain and alienating supporters back home.
+However, journalist Jennifer Williams argues that it was telling that the terrorists warned of the exact location beforehand to save human lives in a city with a rich history of Irish migration, balancing a fine line of shocking Britain and alienating supporters back home.
 On 20 June 1996, the IRA claimed responsibility for the bombing, and stated that it "sincerely regretted" causing injury to civilians.
 This stood in sharp contrast to their earlier 1993 bombing of nearby Warrington which killed two English children aged 3 and 12, which the IRA blamed on "the British authorities" for not being able to respond to its imprecise warning that did not even specify Warrington as the target.

 Irish visitors to Manchester peruse Irish products for sale at the Irish World Heritage Centre, Cheetham Hill.

 The city's residents of Irish heritage have been influential in the music industry.
-All four members of the Smiths had Irish roots, as do the Gallagher brothers of the band Oasis.
+All four members of the Smiths had Irish roots, as do the Gallagher brothers, and all the original members of the band Oasis.
 Gary Mounfield (Mani), bass player of the Stone Roses had an Irish mother.
 Manchester holds an annual Irish Festival each March, including one of the UK's largest St Patrick's Day parades.
 Cheetham is home to the Irish World Heritage Centre.